ajaykuma/Bigdata_Spark/Spark-2.4.3/README.txt

 yarn-conf(folder contains hadoop & hive related configs) (the config files for hadoop & hive need to be edited as per setup)

---once copied we work with spark 2.4.3 pyspark (provided python is setup) spark-shell spark-submit
+--once copied we work with spark 2.4.3 or any other version with relevant changes pyspark (provided python is setup) spark-shell spark-submit